fatyogi/epever-upower-tracer/README.md

 * `getTracerSettings.py` queries settings of the Tracer AN and displays all current voltage settings
 * `setTracerSettings.py` will rewrite Tracer AN/BN voltages (to support LiFePO4 batteries for example).

-Current settings in the script are for 12V LiFePO4 (300Ah), however the script can be easily changed to set values for 24V and also other types of batteries.
+Current settings in the script are for 12V LiFePO4 160Ah battery, however the script can be easily modified to set values for 24V and also other types of batteries.
 There is a pre-filled array for LiFePO4 and a Lead-Acid flooded battery in the script.

-See [Battery voltage settings](epsolars-docs/LiFePO4-Settings.xlsx) in this repository with the settings from Victron.
+See [Battery voltage settings](epsolars-docs/LiFePO4-Settings.xlsx) in this repository with the default settings from Victron.

 See the comments in the script itself show how to choose the battery parameters.
 For instance,